wlandau/workers/README.md

 #> saveRDS(data.frame(x = rnorm(64), y = rnorm(64)), "large.rds")
 ```

-Some jobs depend the output from other jobs, so `crew` needs a schedule of job IDs.
+Some jobs depend the output from other jobs, so `workers` needs a schedule of job IDs.

 ``` r
 schedule <- example_schedule()